November Weather Averages for Las Vegas, Nevada, USA

-These cold average temperatures make November only suitable for travellers who plan on spending a lot of their time indoors during their holiday in Vegas playing the slots in the casinos or watching the shows at the theatres.
-Alternatively, the weather in November might also be apt for those who prefer cool temperatures for sightseeing and outdoor activities such as walking and golf.
+These cooler average temperatures make November perfect for those wishing to play the slots in the casinos or watch the shows at the theatres.
+Alternatively, the weather in November might also be apt for those who prefer cooler, more forgiving temperatures for sightseeing and outdoor activities such as walking and golf.

 The probability of rainfall making an appearance in Las Vegas during November slightly increases as the month develops.
 The likelihood of precipitation occurring on an average day starts off at 7% on November 4th and rises up to a height of 9% by November 29th.
 The most common types of precipitation you can expect to see during your holiday are light rain, moderate rain and thunderstorms.
 Across the entire month, the city only receives 9mm/0 inches of rainfall, spread out between two rainy days.

 Throughout November, Las Vegas enjoys an average of nine hours of sunshine each day and median cloud coverage of 0%.
 This means that you can expect plenty of clear blue skies and sunshine during your holiday, although it might be a bit too cold to do any sunbathing.